 - Overall, there is more medical curriculum (including pathology, immunology and pharmacology) in the new SMP curriculum.

 The SMP is at the forefront of preparing students for careers in medicine, and these new changes will continue to ensure the finest medical and graduate education and support towards your career and academic goals.

 Integrated SMP Curriculum (medical curriculum throughout the year)-- FINAL CURRICULUM IS DONE!

-The new SMP curriculum is on the right, below.
-The course numbers and credits are available under course descriptions The listings below compare the current "old" SMP curriculum with the new SMP curriculum.
+The new SMP curriculum is shown below.
+The course numbers and credits are available under course descriptions.
 The Medical courses are in BOLD, and the curriculum continues to integrate relevant concepts of gross anatomy, histology, embryology, biochemistry, and physiology.
 Graduate courses are not bold.

 Class Schedule/Curriculum Format for 2017-2018

 Summary of curriculum:

 - The overall content for Biochemistry, Embryology, Microscopic Anatomy, and Human Physiology, is integrated into the SMP medical courses.

 - The curriculum also includes medical Gross Anatomy (with innovative non-dissection lab curriculum and prosected cadavers) in the Medical Cardiopulmonary Biology, Medical Respiratory & Renal Biology, Medical Gastrointestinal Biology and Medical Endocrine & Reproduction Biology SMP courses.